 Top-Rated Education Specialist Degree Programs

-US News and World Report provides an annual ranking of the top education schools with graduate-level degree programs.
+US News & World Report provides an annual ranking of the top education schools with graduate-level degree programs.
 For 2021, the following top-ranked schools offered education specialist degrees:1

 - University of Wisconsin-Madison (on campus; #4 tie)

 - University of Virginia (on campus or online; #15 tie)

 - University of Kansas (on campus; #18)

 - University of Florida (on campus or online; #22 tie)